oliyh/carmine-streams/README.md

       - `:random` random
       - `:lra` least-recently-active (with the highest idle time)
       - `:mra` most-recently-active (with the lowest idle time)
+  - The `:deregister` option specifies
+    - The `:idle` time necessary for a consumer to be considered dead and not coming back, whereupon it will be removed from the group
 - If the message was bad and the worker throws an exception trying to process it
   - It will remain in the backlog which the worker will attempt to process during quiet times
   - The delivery count will increase on each attempt